tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

 -   Enter a name for the vPool and select the type of Storage Backend:
-    -   In case *Local FS* (File System) is selected, no additional info is required.
-Moving Virtual Machines between nodes will not be possible.
-Use this option in single node environments only.
     -   In case *S3 compatible* is selected you will need to provide an access key, a secret key and connection (url or IP) and port to access the S3 compatible Storage Backend.